amcodecoder/Landing-Page/readme.md

-This landing page is for a computer store
+A landing page for online car store